ThomasKluiters/fetchy/README.md

 Fetchy will try to slim down the image by inspecting dependencies and remove /include packages as it sees fit.

+## Backlog

+Currently the following features are being worked on:

+- Direct installation of package through url
+- Support redhat's archive
+- Easy exclusions and inclusions of files
+- Interactive management of packages

 ## Does Fetchy have any effect on my system?

 A folder will be created under ~/.cache for caching.